turbaevsky/indicators/doc/PI_DB_TS.md

 ######## Group

 One of several pre-identified groups that comprise a different set of preselected units.
-Predefined groups include regional centers, major members, and a worldwide group.
+Predefined groups include regional centres, major members, and a worldwide group.
 These groups are also available to select in most custom reports.

 ######## Indicator